Baronchibuikem/HealthData/README.md

 On the navbar:

-    MedStatistics shows the statistics across different users and can be further processed and analuzed to tell a story, it also has drop filter functionalities.
+    MedStatistics shows the statistics across different users and can be used for Research, Educational or Aid purposes, it also has dropdown filter functionalities.

-    MedStore is a restricted view, only accessible to admin users and health workers and shows complete health details of all our users.
+    MedStore is a restricted view, only accessible to admin users and health workers and shows complete health details of all the users that has submitted a medical form.

     Medform shows a form that only authenticated users can fill inorder to help the platform keep documenting data for future educational/research/support purposes.

 To run this web application:

-    Create a new folder
-    We highly advise you setup a virtual environment and have it activate it inside that folder git clone https://github.com/Baronchibuikem/HealthData
+    Create a new folder and set up your virtual environment inside and activate it git clone https://github.com/Baronchibuikem/HealthData
     cd HealthData
     pip install -r requirements.txt